Will Alabama cover the spread vs. Clemson? Betting Trends, Record ATS

 Sportsbook Promo Codes

+- In four games this season, Alabama and its opponents have scored more than 159.5 total points.

+- The average point total in Alabama's outings this year is 172.7, 13.2 more than this matchup's over/under.

-- The Crimson Tide have a 4-1-0 record against the spread this season.
+- So far this season, the Crimson Tide have compiled a 4-1-0 record against the spread.

-- Alabama has been at least a -500 moneyline favorite three times this season and won all of those games.
+- Alabama has been the favorite in four games this season and won three (75%) of those contests.

-- The Crimson Tide have a 83.3% chance to win this game based on the implied probability of the moneyline.
+- The oddsmakers' moneyline implies a 83.3% chance of a victory for Alabama.

 Alabama vs. Clemson Over/Under Stats